-Our board of directors met six times during fiscal 2012.
+Our board of directors met 13 times during fiscal 2013 (including executive meetings of independent directors).
 All of our directors attended at least seventy-five percent of the aggregate of (a) the total number of meetings of the board held during the fiscal year while they were a director and (b) the total number of meetings held by all committees of the board on which they served during the fiscal year while they were serving on the committees.

 Our board has determined that each of Ms. Rich and Messrs.
-Altschaefl, Jacobson, Schueller and Williamson is independent under listing standards of the NYSE MKT (which we refer to as the "NYSE MKT").
+Altschaefl, Goodson, Jacobson, Kackley, Leslie, Schueller and Williamson is independent under listing standards of the NYSE MKT (which we refer to as the "NYSE MKT").
 Our board generally uses the director independence standards set forth by the NYSE MKT as its subjective independence criteria for directors, and then makes an affirmative determination as to each director's independence by taking into account other, objective criteria as applicable.